Sebobo/Shel.Neos.ColorPicker/README.md

 This can be helpful, when the hsl format is needed to get the individual components.

 `presetColors` lets you customize the list of color squares that are available for quick selection.

+## Advanced preset usage

+The `presetColors` option can have two shapes.
+One is just a simple list of color strings, the other one is a list of objects with a `color` and optional `title` and `value` properties.

+* `color` - the color that will be displayed in the preset color squares
+* `title` - (optional) the text that will be displayed on hover
+* `value` - (optional) the value that will be stored in the node property instead of the color value

+The `value` can be used to store a value different from the presets color value.
+This value is only used when the `mode` is set to `preset` which in turn will also disable the color picker and the color fields.
+The benefit of this option is that you can show a color value to the user but store a different value in the node property.
+F.e. a CSS classname.

 ## Contributions